 Booking lead time

 For the boutique dahabiyas during peak season, 6-9 months ahead.
-For the larger luxury river cruisers, 4-6 months.
-For the GEM during peak weeks (Christmas/New Year, European spring break, US Thanksgiving), book the Cairo hotels and the GEM tickets at least a month ahead.
+For the larger ultra-luxury cruisers (Oberoi in particular), 3-6 months.
+For the GEM during peak weeks (Christmas/New Year, European spring break, US Thanksgiving), book the Cairo hotels well ahead and lock in your timed GEM slot before you fly — Egyptian weekends (Friday and Saturday) sell out reliably.

 Internal flights

-Egypt's domestic aviation is functional but the schedules change frequently.
+Egypt's domestic aviation is functional but schedules change frequently.
 Most luxury operators handle the Cairo-to-Luxor and Aswan-to-Cairo flights as part of the package.
-For travelers booking independently, the EgyptAir routes are reliable but worth confirming a week ahead.
+For travellers booking independently, the EgyptAir routes are reliable but worth confirming a week ahead.

 Airport transfers